 Photography played an important part in my working life as a graphic designer: either buying it, commissioning it or setting up and art-directing shoots.
 But I was a frustrated photographer even then – it was never my own work.

 So in 2005, I took out my trusty old 35mm Nikon FE (purchased in 1979) and started taking photographs seriously.
 I set myself the same parameters that I still hold dear today: that I would only shoot on film, only in black and white, and that all my images would include a human content.

-Photographically, I’m (mostly) on the streets looking around for the unusual… the quirky but, of course, I always include the human element.
+In the beginning, I was mostly on the streets looking around for the unusual and the quirky, but of course, I always included the human element.

-I initially produced candid shots taken on the streets but I now concentrate on projects.
-My first two projects both resulted in exhibitions.... in 2011 CityShapes with over 20 images, and in 2014 Under Glass – The Passages of Paris.
-For Under Glass I was extremely fortunate to have an exhibition in central Paris for a month showing nearly 40 photographs.
-I'm currently working on my third project, Under Tracks, celebrating the Railway Arches in London.
+Since 2009 I have concentrated on large projects.
+My first three projects have all resulted in exhibitions…. in 2011 CityShapes with over 20 images, and in 2014 Under Glass – The Passages of Paris.
+For Under Glass, I was extremely fortunate to have an exhibition in central Paris for a month showing nearly 40 photographs.

 Ted Kinsey lives in Chalfont St Giles, Buckinghamshire, near London.